Thank you for visiting my website!

 –Demetria Martinez, author of The Block Captain’s Daughter

-October 28, 2017, 6pm, Latinx Writers Showcase featuring Natalia Sylvester, Guadalupe Garcia McCall, Leticia Urieta, ire’ne lara silva, John Pluecker, and other writers TBA, Black Box Theatre, Mexican American Cultural Center, Austin, TX
+October 28, 2017, 6pm, Latinx Writers Showcase featuring Natalia Sylvester, Guadalupe Garcia McCall, Leticia Urieta, ire’ne lara silva, and Rios de la Luz, Black Box Theatre, Mexican American Cultural Center, Austin, TX

 Contact me to book a reading, workshop, or other presentation.